privakey/mern-example/readme.md

 * A MongoDB database set up
 * A publicly-reachable location to host the site

 Instructions on the first two requirements can be found in our [Quick Start guide](https://tech.privakey.com/cloudAdoption/pkCloudGettingStarted).
+When creating the Request Origin, you will need to supply a callback of the form <hosted-site-url>/auth/processRequest, E.G. https://milo.sample.com/auth/processRequest.

 The site has to be publicly-reachable because it requires a callback from Privakey CX.